sudhamadhavi/Sales-Analytics/README.md

 Below is a summary of the Financial Analytics Report for AtliQ Hardware.

 1. Yearly Profit and Loss (P&L) Report: This report provides a detailed breakdown of our financial performance for each fiscal year, highlighting our revenue and expenses.[Yearly Report](https://github.com/sudhamadhavi/Sales-Analytics/blob/main/P%26L%20Year.pdf)
-2. Quarterly Profit and Loss (P&L) Report:This report compares our financial performance for each quarter, revealing trends in our performance over the year.4.
+2. Quarterly Profit and Loss (P&L) Report: This report compares our financial performance for each quarter, revealing trends in our performance over the year.4.
 [Monthly Report](https://github.com/sudhamadhavi/Sales-Analytics/blob/main/P%26L%20Quarters.pdf)

 ## Summary:
 By integrating sales and financial analyses reports, Atliq can figure out discounts for customers,facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.